 - You must have applied directly for the fellowship yourself (a faculty member cannot apply on your behalf)

 - It should not be administered by the Office of Sponsored Research or issued as a grant award to the University

 - It should provide a nonservice stipend at the current university minimum stipend level for tuition support, but not more than The Graduate School’s maximum compensation limit of $34,000

 - In certain cases, we may be able to count an award that is otherwise eligible but has a smaller stipend, depending on available funding.

 - You (and your department) should not assume you will receive a GTIS award, even if you meet all of the eligibility requirements.
 Funding is limited and awards are dependent of the number of applicants.

 - Training grants or other funding awarded directly to the University

 - Awards that are processed through the Office of Sponsored Research are considered "Research Grants" and are ineligible for GTIS support (exceptions may be made on a case-by-case basis for awards that specifically fund off campus field research only)

-- Any awards that include full tuition and health insurance costs
+- Any awards that include a cost-of-education allowance

 - Need-based financial aid

 - Awards for research expenses